SAP-archive/smb-eats-integration/README.md

 <p align="center">
   <img src="https://i.imgur.com/vwuSA3l.png">
 </p>

+If you want to test your workflow, browse to the [SAP Business Technology Platform Trial Account](https://account.hanatrial.ondemand.com), select your trial subaccount, select your dev space and open your Workflow Management Application.
+Select the Monitor Workflows > Workflow Definitions, hit "Start New Instance" and replace the "recipient" and "CustomerEmail" with the e-mail you use to login to your trial account.
+Click "Start New Instance and Close" and head to the "Inbox" tile.
+You should have a task awaiting for approval.

 ### Integration Flows Deployment
 The communication between Workflow and your ERP Backend is done via Integration Flows implemented in your Integration Tenant (CPI).</br>